What Do Student Renters Want in an Apartment?

 So if your property comes with internet as a bundled amenity, highlight this fact in your advertising.

-Besides internet access, make sure to call out any other study-friendly features your apartments might offer, like ample outlets and space for multiple desks.
+Besides internet access, make sure to call out any other useful features your apartments might offer for students, like ample outlets and space for multiple desks.

 7. Responsive maintenance